Deep Learning and Teaching: Generating Energy and Pathways for Sustained Improvement, curated discussion and project ‘taster’

 Dr Miranda Jefferson has been involved in leading innovation in schools for over 20 years.
 She leads programs, initiatives and research in curriculum reform, educational change and school transformation.
 Miranda has taught curriculum learning and teacher professional practice in the Education Faculty at the University of Sydney and has been on the Arts Curriculum Advisory Board for ACARA.

-Please register to secure your spot by Wednesday 29 July.
+Please register to secure your spot by cob Tuesday 4 August.
 Registered participants will be given further instructions on accessing the Zoom session closer to the date.